akiraux/Akira/README.md

 As soon as Akira will reach a more stable version, an official Snap package will be avaialble from SnapCraft store.

 ## Install it from source
-You can install Akira by compiling it from the source, here's the list of dependecies required:
+You can install Akira by compiling it from the source, here's the list of dependencies required:
  - `gtk+-3.0>=3.18`
  - `granite>=0.5.0`
  - `glib-2.0`